Monthly Archives: March 2023

 In Close the young Belgian director Lukas Dhont brings off a succession of high-impact scenes at the expense of underlying narrative coherence.
 But some of the scenes are individually terrific and Dhont contrives to tell a before-and-after story that’s tragic and moving, as well as beautifully acted.

 In rural Belgium, two thirteen-year-old boys, Léo and Rémi, are best friends.
 They play, joke, run and ride their bikes together.
 Léo gets on fine with his parents and elder brother but sleeps over at Rémi’s what seems nearly every night.
 Rémi is an only child, also with loving parents, who treat Léo as one of the family.
 There’s an easy intimacy, conversational and physical, between the boys, who often share a bed.
 On their first day at high school, this closeness doesn’t go unremarked by kids in their class: two of the girls ask if Léo and Rémi are ‘a couple’.
 It’s blonde-haired Léo, the more socially confident and conspicuous of the two, who angrily denies – on behalf of himself and quiet, dark-haired Rémi – the girls’ insinuations.
 It’s Léo who, in the days that follow, is the particular target of homophobic insults from others, boys as well as girls, in the playground.
 And it’s Léo who decides to deal with the problem by putting distance between himself and his friend.
 He takes up the invitation of another boy at school to join an ice hockey team.
 There are still sleepovers but Léo tells his host to stay in his own bed and is angry to find Rémi beside him when he wakes up next morning.
 One day, for the first time, Léo doesn’t wait for Rémi, who’s left to cycle to school alone.
-Hurt and upset, Rémi is also conspicuous by his unexpected absence from a class trip to the coast.
+Hurt and upset, Rémi fights with Léo in the playground and teachers have to intervene.
+Rémi is also conspicuous by his unexpected absence from a class trip to the coast.
 Léo returns from this to learn from his mother that ‘Something happened’.
 Rémi has committed suicide.

 From the first scenes you get a strong impression of Dhont’s priorities and how he’s going to work.
 Close begins with Léo (Eden Dambrine) and Rémi (Gustave de Waele) playacting: they’re inside a building that is threatened by invasion from hordes of enemies outside.
 The scenario immediately strikes you as symbolic and predictive – and the let’s-pretend as implausibly childish for thirteen-year-olds.
 Léo and Rémi leave their hideout to sprint through the flower farm run by Léo’s parents (Léa Drucker and Marc Weiss) and the surrounding countryside: Dhont and his cinematographer, Frank van Eeden, emphasise the boys’ laughing innocence, in a matching paradisal landscape.
 Their bike-riding/racing places similar stress on the freedom and exhilaration of childhood happiness – the stress announces that this will be brutally aborted.

 Message received, loud and clear, yet there are also more surprising, affecting bits in the ‘before’ part of Close.
 It’s not only Léo’s and Rémi’s inseparability that’s intriguing: a scene where both boys nestle close to Rémi’s mother, Sophie (Émilie Dequenne), perfectly relaxed about this as she lies in the sun, is remarkable.
 Rémi is a promising oboist.
 On the eve of a concert in which he’ll play a solo, Léo jokes about cheerleading from the front row; he doesn’t quite say he’ll enjoy distracting his friend but that’s the implication.
 Rémi is anxious but performs without his nerves getting the better of him.
 In the front row, alongside Rémi’s proud parents, Léo watches keenly.
 After a while, his eyes fill with tears.
 A detractor can easily dismiss this moment as another of Dhont’s predictors (Léo has read the script) but it doesn’t give that impression as you watch it.
-You register, rather, that Léo is both surprised and confused by the effect of Rémi’s playing and his own response to it.
+You register, rather, that Léo is surprised by the effect of Rémi’s playing and his own response to it.

 In the aftermath of Rémi’s death, the school arranges a form of bereavement therapy for the kids in his class: each boy and girl is asked to write down and read out – to the whole class – their memories of Rémi.
 We don’t hear what Léo writes down: instead, we see his angry reaction to another boy’s recollection that Rémi was always happy.
 When Léo takes issue with this, the teacher reminds him that everyone in the class has the right to express themselves; Léo storms out of the room.
 There’s no further mention of this eruption.
 The boy who offends him also recalls that Léo and Rémi were great ‘buddies’: you wonder why a school enlightened enough to run this kind of group therapy hasn’t at least discussed with Léo’s parents the possibility that their son may have a need for more extensive grief counselling.
 The incident with the other boy and the lack of follow-up to Léo’s fury serve to confirm that Dhont is ignoring the issue – Léo must keep his feelings under wraps until the director is good and ready.
 We could believe that Léo, if offered counselling, would resist it – preferring to throw himself (as he does) into lending a hand on the family farm and the macho hurly-burly of ice hockey, often uncertain on the ice but relatively safe inside his anonymising crash helmet.
 We can’t believe that counselling is never mentioned by the school or that Léo’s practical but sensitive parents are apparently as tight-lipped as their younger son about Rémi.